Research

 5. Innate Immune Training and Developmental Vulnerabilities

-Our research into neonatal and aged immunity examines why these populations experience higher sepsis risk and worse outcomes.
+Our research into neonatal and aging immunity examines why these populations experience higher sepsis risk and worse outcomes.

-- The Molecular Medicine paper demonstrated that innate immune training shapes neonatal responses to sepsis, identifying developmental windows for immune intervention.
+A Molecular Medicine study demonstrated that innate immune training shapes neonatal responses to sepsis, identifying developmental windows for immune intervention.

 6. Translational Therapeutics and Precision Medicine